prestodb/presto/presto-docs/src/main/sphinx/connector/hive.rst

                                                    absolutely necessary to access HDFS.

 ``hive.storage-format``                            The default file format used when creating new tables        ``RCBINARY``

+``hive.force-local-scheduling``                    Force splits to be scheduled on the same node as the Hadoop  ``true``
+                                                   DataNode process serving the split data.
+This is useful for installations where Presto is collocated with every DataNode.
 ================================================== ============================================================ ==========

 Querying Hive Tables